Ranjit1407/aircast-chennai/README.md

 - shadcn-ui
 - Tailwind CSS

-To run this
+To run this:
-open package.json
+- open package.json
-In terminal select the file location run these commands: npm install npm run dev
+In terminal select the file location:
+- run these commands:
+- npm install
+- npm run dev